artsy/artsy.github.io/_posts/2018-08-10-On-Context-Switching.markdown

 date: 2018-08-10
 author: [orta]
 categories: [tooling, danger, shortcuts, concepts]
+comment_id: 474
+css: context
 ---

 Programming generally requires getting into a good [flow state][flow] and working on a tricky problem for some time.
-In the last few years, most of my work at Artsy (and in the OSS world) has been less about longer-term building of hard things, but working on many smaller tasks across a lot of different contexts.
+In the last 2 years, most of my work at Artsy (and in the OSS world) has been less about longer-term building of hard things, but working on many smaller tasks across a lot of different areas.

-Somehow, I managed to end up in the top of "most active" [GitHub members][active], I feel like a lot of this is due to doing [Open Source by Default][ossd] at Artsy and second to being good at context switching.
+Somehow, during this period I managed to end up in the top of "most active" [GitHub members][active], I feel like a lot of this is due to doing [Open Source by Default][ossd] at Artsy and second to being good at context switching.
 I want to try and talk though some of my techniques for handling context switching, as well as a bit of philosophy around adopting and owning your tools.

 <!-- more -->